schroedermatt/data-demo/assets/03_hands-on-011y.md

 ```
 # run from the root of the stream-processing-workshop
 ./gradlew -Pstream=org.improving.workshop.samples.TopCustomerArtists run
 ```

-#### View Results in Jaeger
+## 8) View Results in Jaeger

-Open Jaeger (http://localhost:16686/) again and notice that `TopCustomerArtists` is now listed as a service.
+Open Jaeger [http://localhost:16686/](http://localhost:16686/) again and notice that `TopCustomerArtists` is now listed as a service.
 Select it before clicking "Find Traces".

 Select a trace and view the results.
 Notice that the trace now extends from the origin (data-demo) all the way into the consuming service and you can see the full path. **COOL!**

 ![jaeger](./images/jaeger-trace-2.png)

-### Run "Customer Stream Count" with Tracing Enabled
+## 9) Run "Customer Stream Count" with Tracing Enabled

-Let's take it one step further to see what happens when multiple consumers/streams process the same event.
+Let's take it one step further to see what happens when **multiple consumers/streams** process the same event.
 The Customer Stream Count can be found on the `solutions` branch so you'll first need to checkout that branch before running the Stream.

 > Before continuing, double check that the `tracingEnabled` flag is `true` in [gradle.properties](https://github.com/schroedermatt/stream-processing-workshop/blob/main/gradle.properties#L2)